 The Adult Education Wing at the Directorate of School Education is headed by Joint Director of Adult Education.
 It has 3 (three) District Offices who look after the entire State in connection to literacy.
 These offices are headed by District Adult Education Officers (DAEOs) who in turn are supported by Circle Adult Education Officers (CAEOs):-

-1) Aizawl East District Adult Education Office to look after eastern part of Aizawl District, Serchhip District and Champhai District
+1) Aizawl East District Adult Education Office to look after eastern parts of Aizawl District, Serchhip District and Champhai District

-2) Aizawl West District Adult Education Office to look after western part of Aizawl District, Kolasib District and Mamit District
+2) Aizawl West District Adult Education Office to look after western parts of Aizawl District, Kolasib District and Mamit District

 3) Lunglei District Adult Education Office to look after Lunglei, Lawngtlai and Saiha Districts

 The main objective of the Wing is to promote Literacy in the State.
-As a result of concerted efforts of the Wing and support from the community, the State could achieve 95.34% literacy (/6/2015 Departmental Assessment).
+As a result of concerted efforts of the Wing and support from the community, the State could achieve 95.34% literacy (Departmental Assessment 2015).